cu-csci-4253-datacenter/kubernetes-tutorial/06-cassandra/README.md

 # Installing Cassandra Using Helm

+Kubernetes simplifies deploying complex applications through a *package manager*.
+One of the most common package manages is Helm, which will demonstrate by deploying a complex application, [a multi-replica NoSQL database that is widely used](https://cassandra.apache.org/_/index.html).

 ## What is Helm?

 [Helm](https://helm.sh/) is a "package manager" for Kubernetes that simplifies the task of